Meet-05/Twitter-Scrapper/README.md

 1. using selenium and web automation :
-Approach - the websited is loaded with in the driver with the help of selenium, we scrap the data from the web page itself.
-Currently it fetches the author, the time it was posted, and the actual post.

-Setup and Running the project :
     - To run this, navigate to selenium-approach.
     - refer the packages used in the project in the requirements. file and install them.
     - It uses msedgedriver for scrapping, donwload the edge driver matching to your edge browser version and place it in the same folder.